eXascaleInfolab/PyExPool/README.md

 ExecPool(workers=cpu_count(), afnstep=None)
 	"""Multi-process execution pool of jobs

+	A worker in the pool executes only the one job, a new worker is created for each subsequent job.

 	workers  - number of resident worker processes, >=1.
 The reasonable value is
 		<= NUMA nodes * node CPUs, which is typically returned by cpu_count(),
 		where node CPUs = CPU cores * HW treads per core.
 		To guarantee minimal number of RAM per a process, for example 2.5 GB: workers = min(cpu_count(), max(ramfracs(2.5), 1))
 	afnstep  - affinity step, integer if applied.
-Used to bound whole CPU cores instead of the hardware treads to have more dedicated cache.
+Used to bind worker to the processing units to have warm cache for single thread workers.
 		Typical values:
 			None  - do not use affinity at all (recommended for multi-threaded workers), 1  - maximize parallelization (the number of worker processes = CPU units), cpucorethreads()  - maximize the dedicated CPU cache (the number of worker processes = CPU cores = CPU units / hardware treads per CPU core).
-		NOTE: specification of the afnstep might cause reduction of the workers.
+		NOTE: specification of the afnstep might cause reduction of the workers number. vmlimit  - limit total amount of VM (automatically constrained by the available RAM) in gigabytes that can be used by worker processes to provide in-RAM computations.
+		Dynamically reduce the number of workers to consume total virtual memory not more than specified.
+The workers are rescheduled starting from the most memory-heavy processes.
+		NOTE:
+			- applicable only if _LIMIT_WORKERS_RAM
+			- 0 means unlimited
+	latency  - approximate minimal latency of the workers monitoring in sec, float >= 0.
+		0 means automatically defined value (recommended, typically 2-3 sec).
 	"""

 	execute(job, async=True):